Skip to main content

 We all want to eat better and help the environment if we can.
 It’s not hard, really.
 We don’t have to reinvent the way we eat, just change what we eat.
 A simple swap to incorporate Quorn mycoprotein into your mealtimes is easy, and your favourite dishes will be just as delicious.

 Quorn mycoprotein is a nutritious, sustainable source of protein that takes 50% [1] less CO2 to get to your table than traditional meat.
 50%!
 By choosing it, you’re not only eating better, but you are also helping the environment around you too.
 What’s not to like about that?
-If you want to find out more about the environmental benefits of Quorn mycoprotein head here.
+Learn more about the environmental benefits of Quorn mycoprotein.

 Healthcare Professionals